What is CANONICAL TAG?

 - Multiple URLs – are generated in eCommerce websites where different URLs are created through different filter options for price, color, rating, etc.

 - Session ID URLs – These session ID URLs are automatically generated.
 The same applies to tracking URLs, breadcrumb links, printer friendly versions, and permalinks in certain CMS.

 - Case – users, and most browsers are case insensitive and.
 It is not necessarily true for search engines, so if your website mixes up case in filenames and folder structure, you need to use the canonical tag.

 - Mobile URL – Special URL (typically m.mydomain.com) for the mobile version of your website then you need to use Canonical tag for master page.

 - Country URL – when using multiple country specific URLs, the content largely remains the same, with only a few minor differences.

 - HTTP, HTTPS & WWW – search engines see http://www.domain.com, http://domain.com and https://www.domain.com as distinct pages, and will crawl (and possibly index) them as separate URLS.

 - When search engine is confused about which URL of the page should be preferred and indexed.

-- Search engine is confused about what to do with Link Metrics (Authority, Anchor text, Link juice)whether to direct to one page or to distribute in different versions.
+- Search engine is confused about what to do with Link Metrics (Domain Authority, Anchor text, Link juice)whether to direct to one page or to distribute in different versions.